nus-cs2103/website-base/admin/ip-w04.md

 * **Add the following increments**.
 As before, do each enhancement in a separate branch and merge to the `master` branch only when ready (if you push incomplete features into the `master` branch, it can confuse others reviewing your PR).
 <br>
+{{ icon_tip }} If you have completed any of them in previous weeks, just add the corresponding tag (no need to create a branch).

 <include src="dukeFragment.md" boilerplate var-header="**`A-Gradle`: Gradle**" var-fragment="extensions.mbdf#A-Gradle" />
 <include src="dukeFragment.md" boilerplate var-header="**`A-CheckStyle`: CheckStyle**" var-tag="optional" var-fragment="extensions.mbdf#A-CheckStyle" />